fractalwrench/iokk/CH2.md

-# Challenge 02 - TODO
+# Challenge 02 - Fibonacci

 A quick recap on the rules is available [here](README.md).
 For the unfamiliar, the aim of the game is to write a Kotlin program that solves a relatively trivial problem, using the most convoluted solution possible.

-The program should print the Fibonacci sequence to System.out, to the first N numbers in the sequence.
+The program should print the Fibonacci sequence to `System.out`, to the first N numbers in the sequence.

 In unobfuscated Kotlin, the solution would look something like this: